djbursch/csuMarkovM-server/README.md

 # Cal State Seer - Backend
 ## Project Description
-Application for California State University to help administrators deal with the dramatic increase of students being forecasted in the upcoming decade.
-Will help identify bottlenecks in graduation rates when faced with the problem of how many students should be allowed in upcoming semesters.
-Also identifies graduation rates of students as they move along in their semesters and how many units they have previously taken.
+Application for the California State University (CSU) System to help administrators deal with the dramatic increase of students being forecasted in the upcoming decade.
+Helps identify bottlenecks in graduation rates when faced with the problem of how many students should be allowed in upcoming semesters.
+Also identifies graduation rates of students as they move along in their semesters depending on how many units the student has previously taken.

 ## Getting Started
 * Clone github repo